Peer Network Program

 Associate Dean, College of Education and Human Sciences

-Peer Network Program Chairman, College of Education and Human Sciences Student Advisory Board
+Peer Network Program Chair, College of Education and Human Sciences Student Advisory Board

 The University of Nebraska does not discriminate based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.